 Petar M. Leonard

-Petar has focused his practice almost exclusively on domestic relations since graduation from law school.
+Petar has focused his practice almost exclusively on domestic relations since graduating from law school.
+He has been recognized as a Super Lawyers “Rising Star” for Family Law each year since 2015.
 Petar’s practice combines impeccable client service with a pragmatic, results-driven mindset to achieve client goals effectively and efficiently.
-Petar has successfully represented clients in cases with issues spanning the domestic-relations spectrum, including divorce, legal separation, parenting, alimony, child support, relocation, enforcement and modification.
+Petar has successfully represented clients in cases with issues spanning the domestic relations spectrum, including divorce, legal separation, parenting, alimony, child support, guardianship, relocation, enforcement, and modification.

-Petar employs a variety of alternative dispute resolution methods in his cases including settlement conferences, mediation, neutral case evaluation and collaborative law, which often lend themselves to more creative, amicable, and “out-of-the-box” resolution than traditional litigation.
-However, Petar recognizes that not all cases are able to be resolved out of court.
-When a matter must be litigated, Petar draws from his extensive courtroom experience to achieve the desired results for his clients.
+Petar employs a variety of alternative dispute resolution methods in his cases, including settlement conferences, mediation, Neutral Case Evaluation, and collaborative law, which often lend themselves to more creative, amicable, and “out-of-the-box” resolutions than traditional litigation.
+However, Petar also appreciates not all cases are able to be resolved out of court.
+When a matter cannot be resolved by agreement, Petar draws from his extensive courtroom experience to achieve his clients’ goals through the litigation process.

-Since graduating law school, Petar has been an active member of both the New Hampshire Bar Association and New Hampshire Women’s Bar Association.
-Petar presently chairs the NHBA Family Law Section, an elected position which he has held since 2017.
+Since graduating from law school, Petar has been an active member of both the New Hampshire Bar Association and New Hampshire Women’s Bar Association.
+Petar chaired the NHBA Family Law Section, an elected position from May 2017-May 2019.
 In addition to serving on the NHBA CLE (“continuing legal education”) committee for several years, and presenting at and/or chairing multiple CLEs on family law topics; he has also authored a variety of family law articles for the New Hampshire Bar News.
-Petar serves as an adjunct family law professor for the Daniel Webster Scholar Honors program, a position he has held since February 2014.
+Petar serves on the Granite United Way Merrimack County Campaign Cabinet and the New Hampshire Collaborative Law Alliance.
+He also serves as an adjunct family law professor for the Daniel Webster Scholar Honors Program, a position he has held since February 2014.

 Professional and Community Involvement